Licences & complementary agreements

 The most used FOSS licences

 The Open Source Initiative (OSI) maintains a (already too long) list of more than 60 “approved licences”.
 The effective number of existing “OSD compliant licences” may be 10 or 20 times higher (due to a phenomenon of licence proliferation during the last years).
-However, the certification as “OSI approved licence” is the most convenient (i.e. for FOSS requirements) as it covers most practical cases and exempts from tedious analysis of licence texts.
+However, the certification as “OSI approved licence” is the most convenient (i.e. for FOSS requirements) as it covers most practical cases and (partly) exempts non-lawyers from tedious analysis of licence texts.

 Permissive licences (authorising software appropriation)